VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Related Work

 \subsection{Phrase Grounding}

 Given an image and a sentence, phrase grounding aims to ground all noun phrases in the sentence.
 There are also two types of solutions: proposal-free methods and proposal-driven methods.
 Different from REC, the queries in phrase grounding are much simpler, which relieves two-stage methods from complicated relational reasoning and allows them to take more proposals at the second stage\footnote{At the second stage, REC methods take an average number of 10 proposals while phrase grounding methods can take more than 200 proposals.}.
-Meanwhile, efforts have been taken to handle the query diversity at the first stage by either using a object detector pre-trained on another large-scale dataset~\cite{yu2018rethinking} or re-generate proposals with respect to queries and mentioned objects~\cite{chen2017query}.
-Recently, a large proportion of phrase grounding works turn to the weakly supervised setting where only image-sentence alignment is provided as annotation~\cite{chen2018knowledge,datta2019align2ground,gupta2020contrastive}.
-In this paper, we use weakly supervised phrase grounding as an alternative way to capture cross-modal context in generated region proposals.
+Meanwhile, efforts have been taken to handle the query diversity at the first stage by either using an object detector pre-trained on another large-scale dataset~\cite{yu2018rethinking} or re-generate proposals with respect to queries and mentioned objects~\cite{chen2017query}.
+Recently, a large proportion of phrase grounding works turn to the weakly supervised setting where only image-sentence alignment is provided as annotation~\cite{chen2018knowledge,datta2019align2ground}.
+In this paper, we use weakly supervised phrase grounding as an alternative way to capture the cross-modal context in generated region proposals.
+Besides, VL-NMS is model-agnostic and thus can help various two-stage methods get better performance on phrase grounding.